rtrelease/Jetson-Symbolics-Neuromorphics/GameOfLife.md

 ### **Cellular automata, Turing machines and the *Game of Life* with Jetson CLIPS**

-When topic map maven Jack Park alerted me to [Ryjo's new simple CLIPS implemention](https://ryjo.codes/articles/conways-game-of-life-written-in-clips.html) of the venerable cellular automaton Conway's *Game of Life*, I copied and assembled the blog's in-text code ASAP.
+When topic map maven Jack Park first alerted me to [Ryjo's new simple CLIPS implemention](https://ryjo.codes/articles/conways-game-of-life-written-in-clips.html) of the venerable cellular automaton, Conway's *Game of Life*, I copied and assembled the blog's in-text code ASAP.

 It just had to work on the AGX Orin with the latest version of CLIPS in the AI Lab Jetson software suite.
 Sure enough...